woeplanet-data/whereonearth-country/README.md

 (or Github's own "edit this page" functionality) and allows for any number of custom key/value pairs using the GeoJSON _properties_ dictionary.

-The naming convention for records is the building's Where On Earth (WOE) ID followed by a ".json" extension.
+The naming convention for records is the country's Where On Earth (WOE) ID followed by a ".json" extension.
 Records are stored in nested directories that correspond to their WOE ID.
 The top level directory would be the first three digits of a WOE ID, the second level directory would be the following three